Grades 5-6

 In addition to forming strong faith foundations, we focus on creating strong relationship bonds.
 At CTK we believe that Together>Alone, so how do we tackle that?
 By doing fun things together!
 Sharing meals, doing ridiculous activities, and spending time with each other remind us that the church is not only a place to grow your faith, but a place to experience God’s love through his people.

 Summer Trips are opportunities for our high school students to experience serving others, growing their faith with God, and connecting with others around the United States.
 We rotate between three different trips: Mission Trip, Colorado Trip, and LCMS National Youth Gathering.
+We believe that these trips are important for our students because it leads them to experience God’s love in new ways, share God’s love in new ways, and connect with others in new ways.

 Each of these are unique experiences and produce life and faith changing experiences for our students.

-All of these things build our students’ tool belts to release them out of high school equipped with tools to embody CTK’s mission: Engaging people to recognize, receive, and release the joy of Christ’s love.
+All of these things help to ensure students are confident in their faith, live out their faith, and embody CTK’s mission: Engaging people to recognize, receive, and release the joy of Christ’s love.

 Summer Trips are opportunities for our high school students to experience serving others, growing their faith with God, and connecting with others around the United States.
 We rotate between three different trips: Mission Trip, Colorado Trip, and LCMS National Youth Gathering.
+We believe that these trips are important for our students because it leads them to experience God’s love in new ways, share God’s love in new ways, and connect with others in new ways.

 Each of these are unique experiences and produce life and faith changing experiences for our students.

-All of these things build our students’ tool belts to release them out of high school equipped with tools to embody CTK’s mission: Engaging people to recognize, receive, and release the joy of Christ’s love.
+All of these things help to ensure students are confident in their faith, live out their faith, and embody CTK’s mission: Engaging people to recognize, receive, and release the joy of Christ’s love.